 exit or ctrl-d to get back to listing mode.

 All cardigan commands can be executed directly without entering a shell:

 cardigan touch create the first card cardigan touch create the second card cardigan ls

 zsh command line completion for this can be configured by creating a symlink to the gem tools/zsh/_cardigan from one of the directories in $fpath.

 Refer to the .cards for detailed story breakdown but automatic vcs interaction and generating pretty html reports/charts seem to be the most important missing features.

-Last published over 3 years ago by markryall.
+Last published almost 4 years ago by markryall.